After Wisdom Tooth Removal

 To ice your face, fill up two small bags with ice and apply them to the sides of the face where the surgical procedure was performed.
 Place them on your face for 20 minutes each hour for the initial 24 hours following the surgery.
 After the first day, ice won’t do any good in preventing swelling.

 If your swelling persists for several days, you shouldn’t be concerned, as this is simply a normal reaction to an oral surgery.
 After 24 hours, you can use moist heat on the sides of your face, as this could be helpful in reducing swelling.

-Pain can be moderate to severe following your surgery.
+Pain can be moderate to severe after wisdom tooth removal.
 For moderate pain, you can take:

 You will also be prescribed prescription pain medication, and if you are experiencing severe pain, this is your best option for relief.
 Make sure that you are taking the medication as directed, and remember that it can make you sleepy.
 Never drive or work with machinery when taking prescription painkillers, and you should also avoid drinking alcohol.

 Your pain should get better every day following your surgery.
 If this doesn’t happen and your pain continues, you may need to contact our office.

 Diet And Nutrition